51st state: 2017 referendum

 Those Free Associated States use the American dollar, receive some financial support and the promise of military defense if they refuse military access to any other country.
 Their citizens are allowed to work in the U.S. and serve in its military.

-On June 11, 500,000 Puerto Ricans voted for statehood, 7,600 voted for independence, and 6,700 voted for status quo.
+In total, 500,000 Puerto Ricans voted for statehood, 7,600 voted for independence, and 6,700 voted for status quo.

 2020 referendum

 A referendum of the status of Puerto Rico was held on November 3, 2020, concurrently with the general election.
-It was announced by Puerto Rico Governor Wanda Vázquez Garced on May 16, 2020.
 This was the sixth referendum held on the status of Puerto Rico, with the previous one having taken place in 2017.
 This was the first referendum with a simple yes-or-no question, with voters having the option of voting for or against becoming a U.S. state.

 The referendum was non-binding, as the power to grant statehood lies with the US Congress.
 The party platforms of both the Republican Party and the Democratic Party have affirmed for decades Puerto Rico's right to self-determination and to be admitted as a state, at least in theory, but individual Republican legislators have been more skeptical.

 According to Senate Bill 1467, which placed the referendum on the ballot, voting "No" on the referendum would mean that a seven-member commission would be appointed to negotiate with the federal government for the free association or independence of Puerto Rico.

 Statehood won the referendum 52.52%–47.48%.

+2024 referendum

+In 2024 another referendum was conducted, with three choices: Statehood, Independence, or Independence with Free Association.
+Statehood won with 58% of the vote in this referendum, though it did not include an option for status quo.